fractal-analytics-platform/fractal-server/docs/internals/users.md

 ```

 Now the `authorization_url` must be visited using a browser.
-After logging in to GitHub, she will be asked to grant the app the permissions it requires.
+After logging in to GitHub, she is asked to grant the app the permissions it requires.

-After that, she will be redirected back to our server at `/auth/github/callback`, together with two query parameters:
+After that, she is redirected back to `fractal-server` at `/auth/github/callback`, together with two query parameters:
 ```
 http://127.0.0.1:8000/auth/github/callback?
     code=...&
     state=...
 ```

-The callback function actually returns nothing, but if she looks at the response cookie she will find a JWT token
+The callback function does not return anything, but the response cookie contains a JWT token
 ```
 "fastapiusersauth": {
 	"httpOnly": true,